PharmaLedger-IMI/pharmaledger-camera/README.md

 ### Releasing

 To build a release framework, open the **PharmaLedger Camera** project and select the release build scheme (create a new release scheme if there is none available).
 After this, build the project and find the release build in the project Output.

+## WkWebView Interaction

+The class `PharmaledgerMessageHandler` is responsible for all interactions between a webview and the native camera framework.
+It defines custom webkit messages and also uses an embedded webserver to provide GET endpoints to access some native functionalities.
+You can instanciate the message handler so that it creates its own GCDWebServer instance, or you can pass an already available webserver instance.
+In this case handlers for custom endpoints will be added to the instance, and thus can potentially be replaced in the initial instance.
+To create a new webserver instance, use the below constructor, passing `nil` for `webserver` parameter:

+    public convenience init(staticPath: String? = nil, jsWindowPrefix: String = "", webserver: GCDWebServer? = nil)

+And then use instance method `getWebView` to retrieve the webview with custom webkit messages that are mandatory for native camera interaction.

+To use an already available webserver either pass the webserver instance to the above constructor, or use the default constructor and method `setWebserver`.
+This can be useful if you want to pre-load some content in the webview with custom messages before adding the new GET endpoints.
+The below code snippet shows such a case.

+    let messageHandler = PharmaledgerMessageHandler()
+    var webView = messageHandler.getWebview(frame: self.view.frame)
+    let commonWebserver = GCDWebServer()
+    ... do many other stuffs, add handlers to commonWebserver, start it, ... messageHandler.setWebserver(webserver: commonWebserver)